tokenly/bitsplit-server/readme.md

 Inside the /settings/ folder, there are three major files:

 - bitcoin.py - Bitcoind settings and credentials
-- bitsplit.py - Bitsplit, mongo, and mailer settings
+- bitsplit.py - Bitsplit, mongo, fees, constants, and mailer settings
 - counterparty.py - Counterpartyd settings and credentials

 The majority of what you will need to change are the bitcoin and